Listen Up with Marcus Samuelsson

 When you join, you'll be asked to enter the event password, email address, and your first and last name.
 We recommend you use the same email you registered with for this event.

 Need some help with Crowdcast or want to learn more?
-Read this overview and test your connection.
+Read this overview.

 The link for the event and password will be emailed to attendees on Tuesday, June 29 at 6 p.m.
 ET.
 If you purchased a ticket after 5:45 p.m., you will receive your link at 6:30 p.m.
 If you do not get the link by 6:45 p.m.
 ET, feel free to reach out to us via email at email@example.com.